WinterSnowfall/chiatter/README.md

 ## Why "chiatter"?

 Because the exchange of information is key to all great things.
 So, you know, radio chatter... while crunching on some chia seeds.

-## Nothing works!
-What do I do?

-Exactly what you'd do in other situations when nothing works.
-Raise an issue on github and I'll reply as soon as I can.

 ## Disclaimer